wise-labs/wise-labs.github.io/_posts/2019-11-03-human-action-recognition.markdown

 tags: [action recognition, deep learning, computer vision]
 ---

-This research focuses on introducing a novel approach to human action recognition.
+This research focuses on introducing a novel approach to human action recognition in videos.
 The approach makes use of state-of-the-art two-stream convolutional neural networks and linear support vector machines.